-Yet be careful when you are couponing and online all day looking for the best deal.
+Yet be careful when couponing and looking for the best deal online all day.

 Comparison, guilt, neglect, lust for money.

-Many times we get so focused on the task at hand we put up a wall to anything else that goes on while we are carrying out our mission.
+We often get so focused on the task that we put up a wall to anything else that goes on while we are carrying out our mission.

-You may lash out at the kids in the store and give up couponing or try to save money.
+You may lash out at the kids in the store and give up coupons or you may lash out at the kids in the store and give up coupons or try to save money.
 You may blame the kids.
 But you can’t blame the person.
 Why?

 It’s the enemy at work, my dear.